There are still bugs

 In the issue tracker, you can expect that some labels will be set on the issue to help categorize it.

 If your issue/bug report was not perfect at once (and few are), chances are that someone will ask follow-up questions.
 Which version did you use?
 Which options did you use?
 How often does the problem occur?
 How can we reproduce this problem?
 Which protocols does it involve?
 Or perhaps much more specific and deep diving questions.
 It all depends on your specific issue.

 You should then respond to these follow-up questions and provide more info about the problem, so that we can help you figure it out.
 Or maybe you can help us figure it out.
 An active back-and-forth communication is important and the key for finding a cure and landing a fix.

-We may require further work from you who actually see or experience the problem if we cannot reproduce and cannot understand even after having gotten all the info we need and having studied the source code over again.
+We may require further work from you who actually see or experience the problem if we cannot reproduce it and cannot understand it even after having gotten all the info we need and having studied the source code over again.

-If the problem have not been understood or reproduced, and there's nobody responding to follow-up questions or questions asking for clarifications or for discussing possible ways to move forward with the task, we take that as a strong suggestion that the bug is unimportant.
+If the problem have not been understood or reproduced, and there is nobody responding to follow-up questions or questions asking for clarifications or for discussing possible ways to move forward with the task, we take that as a strong suggestion that the bug is unimportant.

 Unimportant issues will be closed as inactive sooner or later as they cannot be fixed.
 The inactivity period (waiting for responses) should not be shorter than two weeks but may extend months.